Ghana Wins Historic Vote for UN Resolution to Declare Slave Trade the Gravest Crime Against Humanity

 Read also

-Mahama criticises Trump again
+Mahama criticises Trump over black history

 Source: YEN.com.gh